AmimoG/Rene/README.md

-# one-page-website-html-css-project-for-practice
+# Rene-Isaac-portfolio-html-css-project-for-practice
-This project is for html &amp; css practice.
-We made this for youtube tutorial purpose.
+This the portfolio project for html css practice.

-Watch The Complete Tutorial : https://youtu.be/ZFQkb26UD1Y
-# Rene